the-difference-engine/ymim/README.md

 ### General

-This is deployed in two Heroku pipelines in the young-masterbuilders Heroku team, one for the frontend application and one for the backend.
+The application is deployed in two Heroku pipelines in the young-masterbuilders Heroku team, one for the frontend application and one for the backend.
 Each pipeline has a staging and production app, linked to the staging and master Github branches of this repo.
 The app is deployed by either pushing to those branches or manually deploying via the Heroku GUI.

 ### Frontend
 We're using the [lstoll/heroku-buildpack-monorepo](https://github.com/lstoll/heroku-buildpack-monorepo) & [mars/create-react-app](https://github.com/mars/create-react-app-buildpack) buildpacks.
 They must be installed in that order to function.